o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-sp SOURCE_PATH, --source-path SOURCE_PATH`**

-  The path to the source folder that you want to create into a template.
+  The path to the source folder that you want to use as a template.

 - **`-tp TEMPLATE_PATH, --template-path TEMPLATE_PATH`**

-  The path to an existing template you want to create a new template from.
-The path can be absolute or relative to the default templates path.
+  The path to an existing template that you want to create a new template from.
+The path can be absolute or relative to the default template's path.

 - **`-srp SOURCE_RESTRICTED_PATH, --source-restricted-path SOURCE_RESTRICTED_PATH`**